psamaan/timelog/README.md

 Features that will be added:
 ----------------------------

-TODO calculations, presentation and notifications for vacations and absence.
+TODO Calculations, presentation and notifications for vacations and absence.

-TODO edit users (in addition to add).
+TODO Edit users (in addition to add which is already implemented).

 TODO Admin page (to collect reports, adding and editing users... etc).